thejevans/i3Model/README.md

 *   This property has a different syntax from the other properties available. ‘maps:’ must be the last property in a `folder.txt` file.
 All following lines will be parsed as if they are filename maps with syntax as follows:

 		maps:
-		#####1			first 6 digits of a filename, generally numeric characters
+		#####1			//first 6 digits of a filename, generally numeric characters
 		Descriptive file name 1
 		#####2
 		Descriptive file name 2
 		…
 		…
 	It is not necessary that every file in the folder have a descriptive file name.

 **.I3R Format**